Sitecore/jss/packages/create-sitecore-jss/src/templates/node-headless-ssr-proxy/README.md

 ### Environment Variables

-The following environment variables can be set to configure the proxy instead of modifying `config.js`, for environments where this is more desirable like containers:
+The following environment variables can be set to configure the proxy instead of modifying `config.js`.
+You can use the `.env` file located in the root of the app or set these directly in the environment (for example, in containers).

 | Parameter                              | Description                                                                                                                                |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |